 Found by Stephen Young in the Edinburgh area.
 This example is not in my possession.
 Ridge tiles.
 W R & J Carmichael, Alloa Brick and Tile Works, Alloa. . . .

 Sited close to the glassworks, and probably dates back to about 1750.
 An advertisement in the Stirling Journal of 20th July 1820 offers common brick at 30 shillings per thousand and firebricks at 70 shillings per thousand.
-The firebricks very superior having been fully proved in the strongest furnaces.
+The firebricks are very superior having been fully proved in the strongest furnaces.
 It was managed by W & J Carmichael in 1882.
-Dollar main brickworks were also managed by W & J Carmichael in 1882 (Brickworks started) and the adjacent Dollarfield brickworks was managed by Alexander Brodie.
+Dollar main brickworks were also managed by W & J Carmichael in 1882 (Brickworks started) and the adjacent Dollarfield Brickworks was managed by Alexander Brodie.
 Both were situated at Lower Mains, Dollar. – Unknown source

 Below – 22/05/1858 – Alloa Advertiser – Fatal accident at Mr Ramsay’s brickworks at Dollar Mains.

 Below – 04/09/1858 – Alloa Advertiser – Daniel Hamilton, brick and tile maker, Lower Mains found guilty of assault.

 Below – 12/10/1861 – Alloa Advertiser – Brickworks at Dollarmains to let.
 Presently possessed by Daniel Hamilton.

 Below – 1861 – 1862 – Dollarfield and Dollarmains Brickworks side by side.
 (Dollarfield may be the works on the right as Dollarfield Farm is just slightly East and South of the location but this is uncertain)